19 free or cheap things to do in Montreal

 For the past 20 years, Montreal en Lumière has been one of the biggest winter festivals in the world!
 In February and March this free event takes place in several locations across the city, the biggest being at Place Des Arts.
 You'll find local DJs, a massive ice slide, a zip line and a very photogenic ferris wheel, all of which are lit up beautifully.
 Gourmet food stalls give the festival site a drool-worthy aroma, and there are even spots to try your hand at one of Canada's favourite sports, curling.
 Bundle yourself up and immerse yourself in Montreal’s winter wonderland feel.

 May to September brings some of Montreal’s best weather, and this outdoor boardwalk/public space really takes advantage of that.
 Translated, village au pied du courant means “the village at the foot of the current,“ which refers to it being right next to the river.
-Open Thursday to Sunday, the space boasts a new theme every day and free admission with food stalls (which are cash only).
+Open Thursday to Sunday, the space boasts a new theme every day and free admission with food stalls.
 It's the perfect place to meet new friends or get a sense of why local Montrealers love this area so much.
-You can even see the fireworks shows from International des Feux Loto-Quebec here, too!
+Get a drink and enjoy the sunset or admire the light show on the Jacques-Cartier bridge.

 Montreal has some stunning libraries.
 La Grande Biblioteque houses over a million books and is part of Quebec's National Library.
 While visitors aren’t able to check books out, the interior of the building is something to marvel at with its incredible glass walls and staircases that seem to stretch to the sky.
 Another branch of Quebec’s National Library is The Montreal Archives—possibly one of the most exquisite buildings in the city.
 Dating back to the 1900s, the interior of the library is filled with white wrought-iron railings and the most magnificent spiral staircase, which has seen quite a few Instagram photoshoots in the last decade.
 As it is a fully functioning library, be sure to keep your ooohs and aaahs to a whisper.